Acupressure Points for Headache & Migraine Relief with Home Remedies

 Here, one can find three different headache relief pressure points:

-The Wind Pool points are found at the back of one’s head and ½ ways between the ear and spine, where the two muscles come together.
+The Wind Pool points are located at the back of the head, halfway between the ear and the spine, where the two muscles meet.
 These points help unblock nasal congestion and relieve eye pain, headaches, migraines, and ear and throat pain.

-At the edge of your shoulder, ½ ways between the point of the shoulder and the base of one’s neck are the Shoulder Well.
+At the edge of your shoulder, halfway between the point of the shoulder and the base of your neck, is the Shoulder Well.
 This acupoint, when used, is excellent for relieving stiffness in the shoulders and neck.
 This relaxes, prevents headaches from starting, and is excellent for spasms and asthma.

 Lastly, Heaven’s Pillar is located two fingers below the base of your skull on the muscles that form a rope on both sides of the spine.
 It helps to relieve aches in the back of the neck, insomnia, stress, eyestrain, and coughs.